Tamio8/Thesis-Code-Repository-Prototyping/README.md

 - **Similarity-Based Patient Explorer**

 Each folder contains code related to a specific prototype, including mock interfaces and data processing.
-The `data-processing/` folder contains supporting scripts for filtering ICU cohorts and exploring the structure of the MIMIC data.
+The `data-access-big-query/` folder contains supporting scripts for filtering ICU cohorts and exploring the structure of the MIMIC data.
+The `prototype-code/` folder contains the code for the prototype visualisation.

+For further details on the development, design rationale, or intended use of the prototypes, please refer to the full thesis.

 ### Data Source